 - Preheat oven 350 degrees.
 Line cookie sheet with parchment paper and set aside.

-- In a bowl add oat flour, ground almonds, tapioca flour, sea salt and mix well.
+- In a bowl add oat flour, almond flour, tapioca flour, sea salt and mix well.

 - Roll into to balls in the palm of your hand and place them on the cookie sheet.